Giant girdled lizard: Reproduction

-SunGazers have a slow and unique reproductive style, this is called ovoviviparity.
-Males using their paired reproductive organs, called hemipenes, to fertilize the female cloaca.
-After fertilization the female keeps the eggs inside her body until they are finally ready to hatch.
-This slow and long cycle means that some females skip breeding seasons depending on their physical condition and environmental factors, making reproduction an occasional event that usually happens biennially this means every 2 years.
-Usually, only one or two offspring are produced, this is what led to the species slow and low population growth.

-After birth the female provides significant maternal care, allowing her offspring to stay in her burrow for a while since they are colonial.
-This shelter offers protection from predators and harsh conditions in the environment, which is important for the survival of the young sungazers.
-This maternal behavior helps the young get used to their environment and increases their chances of survival.
+Sungazers are ovoviviparous; embryos develop within eggs, but the eggs are retained by the female until they are ready to hatch.
+Some females skip breeding seasons depending on their physical condition and environmental factors; as a result, sungazers typically reproduce biennally (every two years).
+Fecundity is low in C. giganteus, and clutch sizes are limited to one or two individuals.

+C. giganteus offspring shelter communally in the same burrow as their mother, which is thought to boost survival by offering extra protection from predators and adverse environmental conditions.

 Conservation

 The decline in sungazer numbers is a result of habitat destruction, and illegal collecting for the pet and traditional medicine trades.
 Entire colonies can disappear when a patch of native grassland is converted to farmland or otherwise "developed".

+Giant girdled lizard burrow, Petrus Steyn, Free State.

 Sungazers are very difficult to breed in captivity, and successes have only been reported by a few places worldwide.
 At least some reports are likely not true captive breeding, but rather pregnant females being caught in the wild and subsequently giving birth in captivity.
 Wild-caught sungazers are then imported from South Africa to the US, Europe, and Japan, where they command high prices.
 Most of these animals are smuggled out of the country and are not accompanied by the CITES permits required in legal exports/imports of the species.
 In its native South Africa, possessing a sungazer (dead or alive) without a permit is illegal.
 Cordylus tropidosternum and Cordylus jonesii are occasionally marketed as "dwarf sungazers".